cbourke/CSE-FLC/handbook/handbook.md

 your writing or want to collaborate with them on a writing assignment or project for your class.

+## Mentorship

+The Office of the Executive Vice Chancellor maintains several mentorship
+resources:

+- How to be a successful mentor (<https://executivevc.unl.edu/tipsheets/how-be-successful-mentor>)
+- How to be a successful mentee (<https://executivevc.unl.edu/tipsheets/how-be-successful-mentee>)

+The School of Computing generally identifies a senior faculty member as a potential mentor for all new tenure-track faculty.
+Speak with the Director to identify your mentor (of course you can always switch or identify your own mentor).
+For teaching track and research faculty, speak with the SoC Director for help in identifying a mentor.

 ## Advising

 TODO